zeeshanmcp12/golang/notes.md

     - Now, during this operation we can face any errors or exception or any issues.
 So cater this, we need to use:
       - log.Fatal(<server creation code>)
         - log.Fatal(http.ListenAndServe(":8000", r))
+- Build API in golang
+  - Follow the steps:
+    - Create model for course
+    - Create model for author
+    - Create helper method to check if id and name is not empty.